2021–22 NA Hussein Dey season

 In the 2021–22 season, NA Hussein Dey is competing in the Ligue 1 for the 46th season.
 It is their 8th consecutive season in the top flight of Algerian football.
 They competing in Ligue 1.
-On September 13, after nearly 11 years as Chairman of the Board of Directors of SSPA NA Hussein Dey, Mahfoud Ould Zmirli has confirmed his departure, Ould Zemirli will however retain his shareholder status on the same board of directors.
+On September 13, after nearly 11 years as Chairman of the Board of Directors of SSPA NA Hussein Dey, Mahfoud Ould Zmirli has confirmed his departure.
+However, he will retain his shareholder status.

 Squad list

 Players and squad numbers last updated on 20 October 2021.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.